5 Kitchen and Bath Trends to Inspire Your Designs in 2023

 4. Rust and rosy tones

-Speaking of color, many of the top paint brands’ colors of the year had rust and rose colorways in common.
+When it comes to adding color, we’re obsessed with this year’s kitchen and bath trends favorite, rose (aka rust).
 Pantone’s pick was Viva Magenta, which it describes as “brave and fearless, a pulsating color whose exuberance promotes a joyous and optimistic celebration.”

 Benjamin Moore named Raspberry Blush its color of the year.
 “Raspberry Blush 2008-30 embodies an infectious optimism, full of hope and joie de vivre,” say the experts at Benjamin Moore.
 “More subtle than scarlet, with just the slightest hint of orange, Raspberry Blush is an energizing color with the impressive ability to completely change the mood of a room, injecting a positive, vibrant feel for a fresh new look with flair.”